chocolatetoothpaste/epoch/README.md

 	var e = epoch(); // defaults to current date/time
 	var date = epoch( '2013-12-08 12:34:56' ); // setting date/time

+	// epoch now accepts a native Date object as an argument (and should have a long time ago)

+	// months numbers run from 0 - 11 in native object
+	var obj = new Date(1995, 11, 17);
+	epoch(obj).format('MMM, d'); // Dec 17, 1995

 ### Familiar formatting tokens